 Real-time visibility and location of vehicles and people.
 This enables the control room to coordinate emergency response.

 The incident is recorded throughout.
 Video can be used to evaluate the events for training and forensic purposes.

 - Fast detection rate

-ClearWay detects an incident within 10 seconds, meaning response times are much quicker.
+ClearWay detects an incident within 10 seconds, meaning faster response times.

 - Exact location of incident

 ClearWay situational awareness shows the exact radar and stretch of road where the incident has occured.
 This is much more efficient than attempting to locate an incident via an emergency call.